alhopper/autolight-photon/README.rst

   * *solution:* use a Solid State Relay (SSR)

-* be able to keep time without an ethernet connection.

-  * *solution:* install a battery backed Real Time clock

-* keep time, even after power interruption.

-  * *solution:* install a battery backed Real Time clock
+* maintain accurate time

+  * *solution* configure Network Time Protocol (NTP) on the server running the application.

-* given an ethernet connection, preferably WiFi, it should log its actions - preferably via an on-line logging service.
+* given an connection to the internet it should log its actions - preferably via an on-line logging service.

   * *solution:* use **PaperTrail** (see below)

-* given an ethernet connection, it should provide a visual *heartbeat*, preferably via an online service, so that it's *health* status can be quickly verified.
+* given an internet connection, it should provide a visual *heartbeat*, preferably via an online service, so that it's *health* status can be quickly verified.

   * *solution:* use **Librato** (see below)